-Project Description This project provides the funding to update the existing asphalt pavement that provides for taxiing
+This project provides the funding to update the existing asphalt pavement that provides for taxiing aircraft related to the 100 Ramp on the northwest side of the airport.

-Environmental Review This project is a Type II Action and will not require further environmental review.
+This project is a Type II Action and will not require further environmental review.